oscarotero/simple-crud/README.md

 //SELECT * FROM posts WHERE id = :id LIMIT 1
 // (*) the difference between limit = 1 and limit = true is that true returns the fetched item and 1 returns an rowCollection with 1 element

-//Or build your own select query:
+//Or build your own select query from scratch:
 $posts = $db->posts->fetch('SELECT * FROM posts WHERE users_id = :users_id', [':users_id' => 3]);

 //Delete